gesteves/shushbot/README.md

 $ git push heroku master
 ```

-Next, you'll want to set up a Slack [outgoing webhook][ow] to send messages to snarkov.
+Next, you'll want to set up a Slack [outgoing webhook][ow] to send messages to shushbot.
 Set it up so it listens to a single channel of your choice, _don't_ set up a keyword, and set the URL to `http://[your-heroku-url]` (you can find out your Heroku URL with `heroku info`).

 Finally, you'll have to set up the config vars for your Heroku app.
 You can set these up in the settings page for your app in the Heroku dashboard, or using the `heroku config:set` [command][cf].
 The variables you'll need to set up are: